What is Customer Relationship Marketing (CRM)?waheed

 Truly understanding your customers’ wants and needs, points, and problems gives you a solid foundation for all your digital marketing efforts—from the top of the funnel all the way through to customer retention.

-To better empathize with your customers, gather feedback whenever possible this can be in the form of on-site surveys, product beta programs, customer support emails.
+To better empathize with your customers, gather feedback whenever possible this can be in the form of on-site surveys, product beta programs, and customer support emails.
 Appoint someone to be the “voice of the customer,” and make it their responsibility to make the feedback easily accessible and digestible for the other members of your team.

 Improve complaint resolution.